 USPSA governs the sport of power soccer throughout the U.S. and promotes the sport on the national and international levels.
 It is the mission and hope of the USPSA that all persons with disabilities who use power soccer wheelchairs will have the opportunity to play and experience power soccer.
 Visit United States Power Soccer Association to learn more.

-United States Quad Rugby Association
+United States Wheelchair Rugby Association

 Adaptive equipment and training are expensive!
 Luckily for us, there are organizations that want to help.
 Please click on each organization’s website link to take a look at the criteria and funding requirements prior to applying.